 You can also use the time command to get the run time of the script.

-The output for the above will be a little different then what you saw before.
+The output for the above will be a little different from what you saw before.
 It will show the execution time in detail here.
 You can see that the execution time is 12.010 seconds, not 12 seconds.

 I hope you liked this quick little Linux tip on displaying the execution time of a bash shell script.
 Would you use it in your scripts?
 What possible scenario you have in mind to use it?